-- 1. Either Creation of 500 new full-time jobs (based on average industry density per sf), involves substantial renovation of a vacant commercial building, or certain projects located in Brownfield Development Area, - 2.
+- 1. Either Creation of 500 new full-time jobs (based on average industry density per sf), Involves substantial renovation of a vacant commercial building, or certain projects located in Brownfield Development Area\, - 2.
 Provides opportunities to leverage leadership in high-priority targeted industry (such as a developer making an industry leading investment in a new technology or high-growth sub-industry), and - 3.
 Leverage the competitive economic development advantages of State's mass transit, higher ed and other assets in attracting or retaining employers and skilled workers generally or in targeted areas by providing employment or housing.

-Notes: A project with 250,000 sf related to film production does not need to meet criteria #1.
+\Notes: A project with 250,000 sf related to film production does not need to meet criteria #1.

-A project located entirely on land designated by the DEP as a Brownfield Development Area and includes at least \$15,000,000 in environmental remediation.
+A project located entirely on land designated by the DEP as a Brownfield Development Area and includes at least \$15,000,000 in environmental remediation shall be deemed to be of special economic importance.